Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test5_clue_analysis(gemini).md

 ### Fake Clues: 5/5
 **Excellent - Outstanding**

-Both clues strongly point to the WRONG choices.
-The first clue refers to musical instruments, and the second to cinema, effectively misdirecting the player away from the correct answer.
+Both samples clearly point to the wrong answer choices.
+One references literature (book) and the other describes a movie.
+They effectively misdirect away from video games and are believable.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices